Watchdog calls industry players to follow VAPE Law

-Following the approval of the application for accreditation of a vape company by the Department of Trade and Industry, health advocacy group Safevape PH urged vape industry players and stakeholders to be more responsible by complying with the government’s registration requirements and paying their duties and taxes.
+Following the approval of the application for accreditation of a vape company by the Department of Trade and Industry (DTI), health advocacy group Safevape PH urged vape industry players and stakeholders to be more responsible by complying with the government’s registration requirements and paying their duties and taxes.

-Just recently, the DTI’s Office for the Special Mandate on Vaporized Nicotine and Non-Nicotine Products (OSMV) approved the application for accreditation of Guandong Boopower Industry Co.
-Ltd. (GBPI) and its local agent, One Tech Ventures OPC.
+Just recently, the DTI’s Office for the Special Mandate on Vaporized Nicotine and Non-Nicotine Products (OSMV), recently approved the application for accreditation of Guandong Boopower Industry Co.
+Ltd. and its local agent One Tech Ventures OPC.

 “We are thrilled to announce that we have obtained our PS License Certificate, ensuring our products meet the highest quality and safety standards.
 This certification represents our commitment to excellence and delivering only the best for our customers.
 Trust in our products, trust in our brand,” the company said.